Featured Webinar: AI-Enhanced API Testing: A No-Code Approach to Testing | Watch Now

 Traversing the Testing Automation Pyramid

-The testing pyramid is a great visual metaphor that describes different layers of testing and how much testing to do in each layer.
+The testing pyramid is a great visual metaphor describing different testing layers and how much testing to do in each layer.

 Unit tests are on the bottom and represent the most granular tests, of which you should have many.